WebOfTrustInfo/rwot2-id2020/draft-documents/protecting-digital-identities-in-developing-countries.md

 **Self Sovereignty & Security**

 The concepts of self-sovereignty and security are fundamental to the utility and adoption of a digital identity system.
 The private individual must be the owner and steward of their personal data, independent of any issuing or approving authority.
 They must have right of control over which information is released in exchange for access to services and which information they choose not to disclose.
-While the individual retains full agency over disclosure, this data must be validated by accredited third parties (such as governments, academic institutions or credit agencies) where it is appropriate and necessary.
+While the individual retains full agency over disclosure, this data must be validated by accredited third parties (such as governments, academic institutions or credit agencies) when it is appropriate and necessary.
 The highest forms of system authentication, data integrity and confidentiality are required for this paradigm to function.

 **Adoption & Scaling**